goyalankit/blog/posts/_posts/2017-05-14-note-on-vxlan.markdown

 ![icmp own subnet broadcast](https://gist.githubusercontent.com/goyalankit/df3686b62ac9bfd20f5eb292c02697bd/raw/cc30fb145049c25966637c02e11d01f8277ff8d3/icmp_own_broadcast.gif)

 # VLAN
-So how can we segregate the broadcast domains for the subnets?
+So how can we split the broadcast domains for the subnets?
 This is where VLAN comes in.
 VLAN can be used to separate the broadcast domains as well.

 VLAN frames are tagged by switch based on what port they arrive at.
 VLAN header is 4 bytes long and is placed before the type field in ethernet frame.
 It contains a 12 bit VLAN Identifier (VID) that identifies the frame it belongs to.